AkashKumar3/StreamView/README.md

-# YouTube Clone
+# Stream View

-This is a full-stack YouTube Clone application built with **React** for the frontend and **Node.js** with **Express** for the backend.
+This is a full-stack Stream View application built with **React** for the frontend and **Node.js** with **Express** for the backend.
 The project includes features like user authentication, video upload, and playback functionality.

 ---